Divided loyalties as Kurds hold key to Turkish election

 The AKP has typically attracted at least half of the Kurdish vote.

-But the conflict in neighboring Syria, now in its fifth year, has complicated Turkey's relations with its Kurds.
+But the conflict in neighbouring Syria, now in its fifth year, has complicated Turkey's relations with its Kurds.

 About 130 km (80 miles) south of Adiyaman in the border town of Suruc, sentiment towards the AKP remains sour.